K'taka further eases COVID-19 curbs with effect from July 5 | Law-Order

 - India

-Bengaluru, July 3 (PTI): The Karnataka government further relaxed the COVID-19-related restrictions allowing certain activities, including re-opening of religious places and conducting of weddings.
+(EDS: Adding more details) Bengaluru, July 3 (PTI): The Karnataka government further relaxed the COVID-19-related restrictions allowing certain activities, including re-opening of religious places and doing away with the weekend curfew.

+The night curfew would be from 9 PM to 5 AM which was previously from 7 PM to 5 AM.

 Theatres, cinemas and pubs would remain closed while swimming pools would be opened only for competitive training purpose.